 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and include the accounts of RenaissanceRe and its wholly-owned and majority-owned subsidiaries and DaVinciRe, which are collectively referred to herein as the "Company."
 All intercompany transactions and balances have been eliminated on consolidation.
 Certain prior year comparatives have been reclassified to conform to current presentations.
-Minority interest represents the interests of external parties in respect of net income and shareholders' equity of DaVinciRe, and, for periods prior to December 31, 2003, the interests of external parties in respect of net income and shareholders' equity of RenaissanceRe Capital Trust (the "Capital Trust") (Note 7).
+Minority interest represents the interests of external parties in respect of net income and shareholders' equity of DaVinciRe, and, for periods prior to December 31, 2003, the interests of external parties in respect of net income and shareholders' equity aparties in respect of net income and the interests of external parties in respect of net income and shareholders' interests of external parties in respect of net income and shareholders' equity of TaVinciRe, and, for periods prior to December 31, 2003, the interests of external parties in respect of net income and shareholders' equity of TaVinciRe, and the interest of equity of TaVinciRe, and the interest of the income and shareholders' equity of TaVinciRe, and the "Capital Trust") (Note 7).